 This September, key Virginia legislators spent time on the water with CBF ahead of the important decisions they'll be making when the General Assembly convenes in January.
 We were honored to host nearly 30 state senators and delegates from the agriculture and natural resources committees at the Brock Environmental Center during their annual retreat.
 They gathered to learn about topics that affect the Bay, including polluted runoff and managing fisheries.

-Photos (top to bottom): Virginia legislators joined us on the water in September to learn about the Bay and water quality issues; Volunteers tested Virginia's streams for bacteria in our pilot program this summer.
+Photos (top to bottom): Virginia legislators joined us on the water in September to learn about the Bay and water quality issues; Hampton University volunteers studying oysters; Hampton volunteers planting a rain garden to reduce polluted runoff.
 Photos by CBF Staff.

 At the retreat, local officials from Norfolk, Lynchburg, and Ashland talked about the importance of the state funding they've received to install projects that help keep polluted runoff from fouling our waterways.
 They also urged further funding to help localities meet their Chesapeake Clean Water Blueprint goals.